ccswbs/UoGd7-Training/features/howto-workbenchmoderationwithpeopleprofiles.md

 Draft content is created by two methods.

 1. The first is when new content is created.
-When a new people profile is created it is by default set to a **draft state**.
+When a new people profile is created, it is by default set to a **draft state**.
 Review [How to work with People Profiles]() help documentation for more information on creating new People Profile content.
 2. The second is by editing existing content.

 ### Create new draft from existing content (Author)